Longdhh/Longdhh/README.md

 ### 👋 Welcome to my page
 My name is Do Huu Hai Long.
-I am a graduated master's student from National Formosa University in Taiwan with a major in Information Management.
-I am currently working as an R&D Engineer, specialized in integrate 2D/3D computer vision AI models into robots at QuadRep Electronics Taiwan Ltd.
+I am currently working as an R&D Engineer, specialized in integrate 2D/3D computer vision AI models into robots at QuadRep Electronics Taiwan Ltd. Before working, I am a postgraduate student at National Formosa University in Taiwan with a major in Information Management.

 ### 😃 About me ###

 - Working at QuadRep Electronics Taiwan Ltd as an R&D Engineer, specialized in 2D/3D computer vision.
-- A graduate master student major in Information Management
+- A master major in Information Management

 ### 📫 How to reach me ?